AnikG-Org/AnikG-Org/README.md

  <b>ELECTRONICS & COMMUNICATION ENGINEER BY CERTIFICATION </b>
   -- <b>IT PROFESSIONAL BY PASSION </b>

- I'm <b> ANIK </b>, I’ve 8 year+(counting) of IT Experience(as of sept, 2021) in Digital IT Infrastructure & Automation domain like <b>(AWS Cloud, Azure Cloud, Windows, Linux, Application integration, Firewall, DevOps automation,Monitoring & Alerting, IAAC, CI/CD, Microservice Orchestration ,Infra security etc)</b>.I've completed <b>B.Tech</b> in E&C Engineering in 2015.
-As a professional, I have the immense aptitude for learning and the ability to adapt and excel in a multicultural environment.
-As a person, I am friendly and good at motivating people in a team environment.
-With my smart & hard work, I developed effective research and analytical skills as well as the ability to meet deadlines under pressure.
-I always passionate about understanding the core concepts behind popular Technological Fields.
+I am <b> ANIK </b>, and as of September 2023, I possess over 8 years of experience in the IT industry, specializing in Digital IT Infrastructure & Automation.
+My expertise spans a wide range of areas, including <b> AWS Cloud, Azure Cloud, Windows, Linux, Application integration, Firewall management, DevOps automation, Monitoring & Alerting, Infrastructure as Code (IAAC), Continuous Integration/Continuous Deployment (CI/CD), Microservice Orchestration, Infrastructure security, </b> and more.
+I hold a <b>B.Tech</b> degree in Electronics and Communication Engineering, which I completed in 2015.

+Professionally, I am known for my strong aptitude for learning and my ability to thrive in multicultural environments.
+I have a friendly disposition and excel at motivating team members.
+Through a combination of intelligence and hard work, I have honed effective research and analytical skills, allowing me to consistently meet deadlines even in high-pressure situations.
+I have always been passionate about delving into the fundamental concepts that underpin emerging technologies and technological fields.